Doing Business in Madagascar

 - Business Plan for Madagascar

-- To analyze the Malagasy economy and foreign trade
+- To analyse the Malagasy economy and foreign trade

 - To evaluate business opportunities in the Republic of Madagascar